jdcloudcom/en/documentation/IoT/IoT-Edge/Introduction/Features.md

 ### Rapid Installation

-After the Edge Agent installation package and user profile are downloaded, the Edge system can be completely installed in several minutes by executing a simple installation command in the terminal system.
+After the edge system installation package and user configuration file are downloaded, the Edge system can be completely installed in several minutes by executing a simple installation command in the terminal system.

-## Computing Module
+## Edge Application

-### Local Image Detection Module
+### **IP Camera Device Service**

-Local image Identification, monitoring and computing module, caffe framework, supporting multiple AI models and USB Camera.
-Support local storage and OSS storage for identification results.
+Provide IP camera device services, and support the common IP cameras on the market access to edge nodes Output image to object detection application by configuring message router.

-### Device Service
+### Object Detection Application

-Provide supporting service of device access, allowing users to develop different device service for different devices.
+Identify and detect objects based on images taken by IP camera.
+It supports setting of detection objects, detection to target post-recording videos and user-deployed AI models.
+Support local storage and JD Cloud OSS storage for identification results.

 ## Related References